Why is Time Slowed Down in Motion?

 4. Conclusion

-As a consequence every internal motion in an object is reduced by the Lorentz factor γ when the whole object is in motion.
-This conforms to the time dilation in special relativity without any use of the 4-dimensional space-time.
+Every internal motion in an object at speed 'c' is reduced by the Lorentz factor γ when the whole object is in motion.
+This conforms to the time dilation in special relativity, but is deduced without any use of the 4-dimensional space-time.

 NOTE:

-The concept of the Basic Model of matter was initially presented at the Spring Conference of the German Physical Society (Deutsche Physikalische Gesellschaft) on 24 March 2000 in Dresden by Dr. Albrecht Giese,
+The concept of the Basic Model of matter was initially presented at the Spring Conference of the German Physical Society (Deutsche Physikalische Gesellschaft) on 24 March 2000 in Dresden by Albrecht Giese.

 Comments are welcome.